 Landmarks Illinois gave a $2,500 grant — which will be matched by money raised by the church — to pay for bathroom repairs to preserve the building as a viable place to congregate.

-In addition to the funding, the organization hired a preservation architect to take stock of the work the church will need to protect the building as it ages, DiChiera said.
+In addition to the funding, the organization brought in a preservation architect on a pro bono basis to take stock of the work the church will need to protect the building as it ages, DiChiera said.

 “It helps give them the start that they need, and the recognition that they need,” she said.
 “While these monies are small in nature, their impact can be big.”